R-Rijnbeek/CINI_selector/README.md

 # msdashboard

-This project is te repository that build and is the standard CINI selector for normal use.
-It is not a package but it is usefull to use it in different python proyects.
+This project is te repository that build and is the standard CINI selector for differrent use.
+It is not a package but it is usefull to use it in different python projects.

-In the future it is possible to build a standar python package with it.
+In the future it is possible to build a standard python package with it.

 ## prerequisites

 Has anaconda installed on windows.
 And configured you system variables ($path) of anaconda on windows: